gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 ## Post-processing

+Soft predictions are upsampled to their original sizes using cubic interpolation.
 Hard labels are obtained using different thresholds for each organ type.
 Thresholds are found by trial and error.

 * **Kidney**: 0.25
 * **Prostate**: 0.20